Find out practical information about the Academy, including the application process, finances and career development

 Everyone who applies on time will be auditioned – we're excited to seek out the promise of today and create the virtuosos of tomorrow.
 You'll find lots more information in the main Auditions section of our website.

-Because of Covid-19 restrictions, we will not be auditioning at any international centres for 2021 entry.
 All principal studies will be auditioned in London, and video auditions can be done instead of a live audition for most principal studies.
 Our video auditions page has more details.

 'The most effective context for creativity in the performing arts is team spirit and being companionable.
 Investing in each other provides a "domino effect" of positivity'Professor Jonathan Freeman-Attwood CBE, Principal